eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 ## notes

-1. *in contrast to conventionalcommits' recommendations, you should not squash your commits. we want to keep everything in the commit history.*
+1. *in contrast to conventionalcommits' recommendations, you should not squash your commits. we like to keep everything in the commit history.*